amalzewita/TM4C123-LED-Controller-with-Debounce/README.md

 This repository provides a simple example demonstrating how to control the state of an RGB LED on the TM4C123GH6PM microcontroller using onboard buttons.
 The LED can display four colors: white, red, green, and blue.

-Certainly, here's a table of contents for the provided document:

----

-# LED State Control for TM4C123GH6PM

-A guide to controlling an RGB LED's state on the TM4C123GH6PM microcontroller using onboard buttons.

 ## Table of Contents
 - [Introduction](#led-state-control-for-tm4c123gh6pm)
 - [Features](#features)